 The Five Rules of Feeding Your Dog a Raw Food Diet

 If you have been thinking of feeding your pup a raw diet, you are not alone.
-A lot of dog owners are realizing that going organic, as opposed to dry kibble, has healthier benefits on their canine friends.
+A lot of dog owners are realizing that going organic, as opposed to dry kibble, has healthier benefits for their canine friends.
 However, not everyone knows where to start when switching their pups to raw dog food.

 Switching to a raw dog food diet can be daunting because you don’t know how to balance the nutrients.
 Nevertheless, if you can follow these five tips while feeding your puppy, he will definitely grow up to be a healthy fellow.
+You can also add Bullyade to your dog’s raw food as well.

 Start with lots of Calcium in his food